The Legacies of Conflict programme seeks to address past violence and understand its influence on the present.

 How the past is understood in the present is a critical issue in a deeply divided Northern Ireland.
 The period 2018 –2021 includes the centenaries of key events in the history of Britain and Ireland and that had a profound effect on the city of Belfast and are often remembered in different ways today.
 In order to harness the potential of these events to promote cultural awareness and explore the identity of Belfast and its people, Belfast City Council developed an innovative project ‘Belfast and the World 1918–1921’.
 The programme is part of their PEACE IV Plan, which is funded by the European Union and managed by the Special EU Programmes Body.
 Following a successful tendering process, Corrymeela have been selected as the delivery agent.
 Over the next 3.5 years we will support communities across Belfast to share their experiences of the past, explore and reflect on events that have shaped our present and develop a greater understanding of Belfast’s diverse cultural heritage.
 More information can be found HERE.

 We have developed two films that seek to deepen our understandings of how, as people, we respond to violence, prejudice and injustice.
-‘Up Standing: Stories of Courage from Northern Ireland’ which features 10 stories of people who stood up to a perceived injustice across the period of the Troubles and beyond. ‘the choices we made: Bystanding and Conflict in Northern Ireland’ which features 6 accounts of a moment where a person did not intervene.
+‘Up Standing: Stories of Courage from Northern Ireland’ which features 10 stories of people who stood up to a perceived injustice across the period of the Troubles and beyond View this video.

 On an ad hoc basis, we organise special community events that explore different themes relating to the legacies of conflict.
 These have included the screening of films, museum tours or special lectures.
 These events will be advertised on the EVENTS page section of our website.

-If you want more information on our Legacies of Conflict Programme, please contact Programme Manager – Legacies of Conflict, Sean Pettis via email firstname.lastname@example.org or phone 028 9050 8080.
+If you want more information on our Legacies of Conflict Programme, please contact Head of Programme, Sylvia Gordon, via email firstname.lastname@example.org or phone 028 9050 8080.